operator-framework/java-operator-sdk/docs/documentation/v5-0-migration.md

 8. `ConfigurationService.getTerminationTimeoutSeconds` and associated overriding mechanism have been removed, use `Operator.stop(Duration)` instead.
 9. `Operator.installShutdownHook()` has been removed, use `Operator.installShutdownHook(Duration)` instead
+10. Automated observed generation handling feature was removed, since it is trivial to do manually and since it cannot be done automatically in all cases with SSA, having different behavior for SSA and non-SSA usage would be confusing.